 My newest book, Power to the Public: The Promise of Public Interest Technology, co-authored with Tara McGuinness will be published by Princeton University Press on April 13, 2021.
-And, I recently got the change to testify in front of Congress on IT modernization and the pandemic response.
+And, I got the chance to testify in front of Congress on IT modernization and the pandemic response.

 My job is based in DC but I live in Brooklyn, NY, which means that I am constantly being misunderstood.
-I’ve got a DC in job in a place where everyone writes or mounts plays or banks.
-(I don’t know anyone who banks, but I hear banking is a big industry in New York.)
+I’ve got a DC in job in a place where everyone writes or mounts plays or does stuff with other people’s money (Also apparently called banking.
+I don’t know any bankers, but I hear banking is a big industry in New York.).

 So when I tell people in NYC what I do they think it’s weird, and they just want to know if I’ve read that piece in the New Yorker.
 When I’m in DC people think my job is normal, but want to know which badges I have.